Gadobutrol (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, asthma, allergies, or you had an allergic reaction to any contrast agent.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, high blood pressure, any type of infection, or if you have a history of asthma or allergies.
+Tell you doctor if you have had an allergic reaction to any contrast agent.

 - This medicine may cause the following problems:

 - Nephrogenic systemic fibrosis (NSF)